What is Facet Joint Syndrome?

 How they become damaged

-The primary causes of facet joint syndrome are facet joint damage, cartilage loss from wear and tear on the joint, and disc degeneration.
+The primary causes are facet joint damage, cartilage loss from wear and tear on the joint, and disc degeneration.
 Facet joints are protected by cartilage and lubricating fluids that allows smooth movement between vertebrae.
 As cartilage is lost and the worn joint produces less lubricating fluid, joint motion becomes more painful as it develops a "bone-on-bone" appearance.

 When caused by disc degeneration from worn and collapsing discs, narrowing between each vertebra affects facet joint alignment and causes joint damage.
 The added pressure to the surface of the vertebrae leads to cartilage loss.